felipecaggi/hello-world/README.md

     26/07/2018 - Implemented new template of the header section;
                  Implemented new template of the main section.

-    27/07/2018 - Implemented new template of the footer section.
+    27/07/2018 - Implemented new template of the footer section;
+                 Code optimization of main.css file

 ## Observations

     STATUS